Doctor of Occupational Therapy Degree and Curricula

 For all hybrid distance pathways, students must meet the admission requirements and criteria identical to the on-campus applicants, plus submit an additional statement articulating their interest in, and suitability for distance education.

-Post-Professional Doctor of Occupational Therapy Pathway
+Doctor of Occupational Therapy Professional Curriculum

 The curricula of the entry-level and post-professional doctorate in Occupational Therapy (OTD) responds to important trends in occupational therapy practice, health care, and society in general.
 Creighton University’s professional Doctor of Occupational Therapy pathways prepare graduates to fulfill all traditional duties of occupational therapists while helping them become transformative leaders in the profession.
 The program is based on models of other professional doctorate degrees in health sciences such as medicine, dentistry, pharmacy and physical therapy.
 The professional doctorate in Occupational Therapy at Creighton University is the first such program initiated in the United States.